 The Esplanade, Balmoral

 With stunning water views, the oval at Balmoral is a lovely spot for bike riding.
-There is a bicycle/walking track as well as play equipment, seating, two playing fields, nearby car park (fees apply), kiosk, bushland reserve, and fitness circuit.
+There is a bicycle/walking track as well as play equipment, seating, two playing fields, a nearby car park (fees apply), a kiosk, a bushland reserve, and a fitness circuit.
 Make a day of it, and grab some take-away fish & chips for lunch!

 2. Clifton Gardens Reserve, Mosman